 What pests are we checking for and why?

 The sticky trap survey will enable the monitoring of pests such as tomato-potato psyllid (TPP) (Bactericera cockerelli), carrot psyllids (Bactericera trigonica and Trioza apicalis), African citrus psyllid (Trioza erytreae), Asian citrus psyllid (Diaphorina citri), glassy winged sharpshooter (GWSS) (Homalodisca vitripennis), as well as exotic leaf miners (Liriomyza spp) including; tomato leaf miner (Liriomyza bryoniae), chickpea leaf miner (Liriomyza cicerina), serpentine leaf miner (Liriomyza huidobrensis), vegetable leaf miner (Liriomyza sativae) and American serpentine leaf miner (Liriomyza trifolii).

-For more information on these pests see the factsheet; Adopt-a-Trap Survey target pests 2020-2021
+For more information see the Adopt-a-Trap Sruvey target pests factsheet:

 Some of these pests also vector exotic diseases of concern such as the disease pathogen Candidatus Liberibacter solanacearum haplotypes, which causes the disease 'zebra chip' in potatoes and disease in carrots, Xylella fastidiosa which cause serious diseases in various host species and Huanglongbing which is a significant threat to citrus.